The Complete Guide to AI Portraits

 Choosing a Style

 Start with the subject.
 Is the portrait for a person or a pet?
 The two catalogs are tuned differently — pet styles understand fur direction, breed silhouettes, and eye reflections that are unique to animals.
 Then think about the occasion.
-Mother's Day gifts tend to land best in Watercolor or Botanical Vintage, because those styles read as romantic and handmade.
+Mother's Day gifts tend to land best in Watercolor or Watercolor, because those styles read as romantic and handmade.
 Father's Day gifts love Comic Book Hero and Film Noir for their heroic or cinematic mood.
-Birthday gifts shine with Magazine Cover or Birthday Caricature.
+Birthday gifts shine with Pop Art or Birthday Caricature.
 Memorial gifts are best rendered in Oil Painting or Pencil Sketch, which feel reverent and timeless.

 Finally, think about where the finished piece will live.
 A formal living room wants classical styles — Oil Painting, Renaissance, or Royal Portrait.
 A sunlit kitchen or nursery wants something softer — Watercolor or Impressionist.
 A home office or kids' room lights up with Pop Art, Comic Book Hero, or Studio Ghibli.
 Match the style to the room and the portrait feels like it belongs there; mismatch it and the gift lives in a drawer.